-9 Questions your wedding photographer will more than likely ask before the big day...
+9 Questions your wedding photographer will ask you

 On the run up to your special day there's lots of things to talk to your suppliers about, not only does it put you at ease but it also helps your suppliers.
 Before your big day I'm excited to get chatting about your plans either via a Skype call, face to face with a coffee or via email.
 It's totally up to you.
 I LOVE hearing about your plans and what you have in store for your guests.